Vps

 In our Lunanode account, under Account, we can find the option SSH Keys.
 We can add our SSH key there.
 Give it a name (ideally the name of the computer that belongs to this key), paste your public key into the appropriate field and add it.

 You can add multiple SSH keys here, for example if you want to access your server both from your desktop and laptop computer.
-Just repeat the steps above and add the two keys seperately into your Lunanode account.
-Be careful to only add the public keys: they end with .pub.
+Just repeat the steps above and add the two keys separately into your Lunanode account.
+Be careful to only add the public keys: they end with .pub

 Provision your first VPS